Using MP3 files

 Importing MP3 Files

 MP3 files can be imported into Live.
-It is possible to drag and drop the files from Live's Browser as well as directly via the operating system such as the Desktop, Mac's Finder or any folder.
+You can drag and drop the files from Live's Browser as well as directly from Explorer(Win)/Finder(Mac).
 Once an MP3 is dropped into a track, Live decodes it and writes the result to a temporary, uncompressed sample file.